-Business meetings begin one hour before the general meetings in the Bernhard Center cafeteria.
+Business meetings begin one hour before the general meetings in the WMU Student Center Game Room.
 This is when the executive board (e-board) of the WMGG and any interested WMGG members meet to plan and organize.
 This meeting includes a status report from each member of the e-board.
 New ideas, input and volunteers are solicited.
 All WMGG members are welcome to attend the business meeting (particularly those who may be interested in becoming e-board members).

 What games are played at the weekly general meetings?